 8. Fishing effort in the French EEZ in Subarea 58.6 is concentrated around the islands, with the highest catches of D. eleginoides (>1 000 tonnes) being recorded from SSRUs C and D.

 Illegal, unreported and unregulated (IUU) fishing

-- 9. Illegal, unreported and unregulated (IUU) fishing was first detected in Subarea 58.6 in 1996 and peaked the following year at an estimated 11 760 tonnes. - 10.
-Estimates of IUU catch in Subarea 58.6 are presented in Table 1.
-Due to increased surveillance, IUU fishing has virtually been eliminated inside the French EEZ at Crozet Island.
-However, IUU fishing still persists outside the EEZ in Subarea 58.6.
+9. Illegal, unreported and unregulated (IUU) fishing was first detected in Subarea 58.6 in 1996 and peaked the following year at an estimated 11 760 tonnes (Table1).